Step One

 • Investment may be pledged via Check or Credit.
 “No Cash.”

-• If investment is not pledged when due, the following dividends will be suspended, at which time all investment ROI benefits will be voided.
+• If investment contribution is not pledged when due, the following dividends will be suspended, at which time all investment ROI benefits will be voided.

 Requirements:

-All account holders must:
+All investment contributors must:

 • Have a government issued ID or driving license